emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Android Spotify Note

-Keep in mind many apps like revanced / xmanager do are not currently working for all users / regions.
+Keep in mind that Spotify patchers are not currently working for all users in all regions.

 ***